Aegir on Backdrop: proof of concept

 Moving from drush to bee

-That’s OK though, because I personally prefer using Aegir as an Ansible inventory source.
+That’s OK though.
+I had been toying with using Aegir as an Ansible inventory source.
 Jon had written aegir_ansible some time ago, and I had been using it as part of hosting_civicrm_ansible to do things like setup systemd timers (cron replacements) and running various scripts.
 Furthermore, in order to support Drupal 10, we had separated a lot of bits where drush would “bootstrap” a Drupal site in order to do things, making provision behave more like a regular CLI tool that doesn’t know what CMS it is running commands for.
 Most of the time, drush was doing an “exec” for other CLIs, such as drush, wp-cli or cv.

 Example